pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/truewidget.md

+-   📅 Release date
+    -   May 14, 2023
+-   ✨ New Features
+    -   Changed the widget to fade out on mouseover instead of hiding immediately.
 -   ⚡️ Improvements
     -   Enabled the setting of `Open at login` by default.
-    -   Changed to open TrueWidget directly instead of via the helper app when opening at login on macOS 13 or later.
+    -   Changed to open TrueWidget directly instead of via the helper app when opening at login.